mixxxdj/manual/source/chapters/preferences.rst

 the soundcard's output between the signal from the computer and the directly monitored inputs.
 If your soundcard has a knob like this, set the knob to the center.
 Also, you will need to configure your soundcard to route the mono microphone inputs to both sides of the main stereo output.
-This is often controlled by a switch on the device as well.
+This is typically controlled by a button or switch on the device.

-Soundcards with lots of inputs & outputs often have a proprietary program provided by the manufacturer that is installed with the driver instead of knobs and switches on the hardware to control direct monitoring and other soundcard features.
+Soundcards with lots of inputs and outputs often have a proprietary program provided by the manufacturer that is installed automatically with the driver instead of knobs and switches on the hardware to control direct monitoring and other soundcard features.
 On GNU/Linux, you might be able to access these controls with alsamixer.

 DJ Controllers
 """"""""""""""
 DJ controllers with microphone inputs typically have direct monitoring of microphone inputs hardwired or switched on by default.

-Often, cheap DJ controllers hardwire microphone inputs directly to the master output without digitizing the signal to make it available to the computer.
+Many cheap DJ controllers hardwire microphone inputs directly to the master output without digitizing the signal to make it available to the computer.
 If this is the case, you cannot use Mixxx's microphone input to record or broadcast with your microphone using Mixxx's Microphone input.
-It is still possible to record/broadcast your microphone by using a splitter cable on your controller's master output and sending one of the split signals to a different soundcard's input while listening to the other split signal through speakers.
+It is still possible to record and broadcast your microphone by using a splitter cable on your controller's master output and sending one of the split signals to a different soundcard's input while listening to the other split signal through speakers.
+In this case, the other soundcard's input would be configured as Mixxx's :guilabel:`Record/Broadcast` input.

 Refer to your controller's manual and its page on the Mixxx wiki for details about setting up your specific controller's microphone inputs with Mixxx.